Angelus1987/summerspirit.github.io/_posts/2014-06-08-ottawaheart.md

 I led a team in the Start-Up Social Enterprise Ottawa last summer at Hub Ottawa, and this is no easy feat.

-My Jam won both the Best Design award and won the competition overall.
+Their project, My Jam, won both the Best Design award and won the competition overall.
 Congrats!

+There's something so exquisitely satisfying about celebrating the successes of those you're closest to.
+You just get to have the pure joy and celebration of a win, without any of the doubts you'd have about your own projects.
+There's no hang-ups about what more could have been done, about those couple of pieces you missed, about what's next.
+When you're celebrating those around you, you already knew they could do amazing feats and you're just happy they've conquered a mountain.

 <br />
 <hr />